powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 **powsybl-dynamic-simulation-tool**
 This module provides an [iTools](../user/itools/dynamic-simulation.md) command to run time-domain simulation.

-**powsybl-simulation-api**
-This module provides a legacy API for time domain simulation.
-This module is not maintained anymore and will be replaced by the **powsybl-dynamic-simulation-api**.
+**powsybl-simulation-api**  *(Removed since v4.0.1)* This module provides a legacy API for time domain simulation.
+We removed this module in 4.0.1 ; `powsybl-dynamic-simulation-api` should be used instead.

 ### Optimal power load flow on network variants (Metrix)